 In the case of physical access to the device, the device’s file system can be accessed after attaching it to a computer.
 Many freely available software allows the adversary to access third-party application directories and the personally identifiable data contained in them.

 Client-side injection or code injection results in the execution of malicious code on the mobile device via the mobile app.
 Typically, this malicious code is provided in the form of data that the threat agent inputs to the mobile app through a number of different means.
 The data is malformed and is processed (like all other data) by the underlying frameworks supporting the mobile app.

 4. Unauthorized Access to your API

 This problem occurs when a mobile device fails to recognize the user correctly and allows an adversary to log into the app with default credentials.
-This typically happens when an attacker fakes or bypasses the authentication protocols, which are either missing or poorly implemented, and interacts directly with the server using either malware which sits in the mobile device or botnets, thus establishing no direct communication with the app.
+This typically happens when an attacker fakes or bypasses the authentication protocols, which are either missing or poorly implemented, and interacts directly with the server using either malware that sits in the mobile device or botnets, thus establishing no direct communication with the app.

 5. Confidential Data Theft

 Sensitive data is any information that’s meant to be protected against unauthorized access.
 Data exposure happens when data is left unencrypted in a database or server accessible to anyone.
 When this data is accessed by an attacker as a result of a data breach, users are in danger of sensitive data exposure.
 Data breaches that end in the exposure of sensitive credentials can include costs within the millions of dollars, destroying a company’s reputation along with it.